TI-84 Plus CE series: TI-84 Plus CE EZ-Spot

 The TI-84 Plus CE EZ-Spot series, also known as the School editions and the School Property editions, are variants of TI-84 Plus CE series calculators produced by Texas Instruments and only made available for schools to purchase.
 This special yellow-tinted design was produced in an effort to combat theft.
 Owners can buy other interchangeable colored slide-cases online.
 Only the TI-84 Plus CE and TI-84 Plus CE Python have had a School Property variant, and not the regional models like the TI-83 Premium CE or TI-84 Plus CE-T (regardless of Python).

+TI-84 Evo

+The TI-84 Evo was released in April 2026, after previously having been leaked via online retailers in January of that year.
+The device includes USB-C charging (a first for the TI-8x lineup), and a new processor that is three times faster than the one in the TI-84 Plus CE.
+Unlike the TI-84 Plus CE Python, which used a Zilog eZ80-based processor with an Arm Cortex M0 co-processor to support CircuitPython, the Evo is built around a single 156Mhz Arm Cortex CPU with native CircuitPython support.
+The software has been updated to allow using the full screen for graphing, increasing the graphing area by 50%, but graphing speed appears to be artificially software limited to emulate the behavior of previous devices.
+The keyboard is a simplified version of that in previous calculators, and there is a new home screen with icons for various functions that were previously accessed through dedicated buttons (similar to the NumWorks graphing calculator, Casio fx-CG series, and Texas Instruments' own TI-Nspire CX II).

 Software

 Programs and applications

 The TI-84 Plus CE can run a wide variety of both official and community-made software, including video games, math programs, educational programs, graphics programs, and even some internet-based programs (operating through the link port).
 Applications, often called flash applications, are a type of program stored in the calculator's ROM.
 Applications tend to be more complex than programs.

 The TI-84 Plus CE supports TI-BASIC, eZ80 assembly language and C (with external tools and software); the Python version of the TI-84 Plus CE supports Python.
 The calculator can be connected to a USB keyboard to help with programming.
 TI-84 Plus CE models running operating systems newer than OS 5.6 can no longer run eZ80 assembly or C programs.